-This topic provides examples of the basic features of ApsaraVideo Player SDK for Flutter.
-For more information about advanced features and the API reference, see Advanced features and API reference.
+This topic provides examples of how to use the basic features of the ApsaraVideo Player SDK for Flutter.
+For more information, see Advanced features and API reference.

-ApsaraVideo Player SDK for Flutter supports four video on-demand (VOD) playback methods: VidAuth (recommended for ApsaraVideo VOD users), VidSts, UrlSource, and encrypted playback.
+The ApsaraVideo Player SDK for Flutter supports four playback methods for video-on-demand (VOD): VidAuth (recommended), VidSts, UrlSource, and encrypted playback.

-ApsaraVideo Player SDK for Flutter supports only one live streaming playback method: UrlSource.
+The ApsaraVideo Player SDK for Flutter supports only one playback method for live streaming: UrlSource.

 VOD playback